 The other is the human aspect itself.
 Essentially since 1948 stemming from the Universal UN Declaration of Human Rights and subsequent freedoms of thought and expression and shared responsibilities for the global ecosystem.
 With acknowledgements due, of course, to all the precursor thinkers and campaigners that led to these being adopted.
 Axioms which are not beyond being legally enforced, by socio-economic political pressures and by force of physical intervention.
 Axioms many of which are also enshrined and protected in national legal systems.
 Axiomatic by means of constitutional and revisable democratic arrangements, but not so democratic we wouldn’t all be outraged if a populist movement ignored or overturned them?

-It is only ignorance of the naturalistic fallacy that prevents most humanists accepting that these humanist axioms are not themselves natural, and depend on being maintained by collective human will.
+It is only ignorance of the naturalistic fallacy (the “appeal to nature” fallacy, in fact) that prevents most humanists accepting that these humanist axioms are not themselves natural, and depend on being maintained by collective human will.
 Humanism is the most widespread religion in all but accepted identity.